thottethodi/ece565-2022/assignment.1.md

         Now again simulate the program with the timing simple CPU.
 This time you should see three sets of statistics in the file stats.txt.
 Report the breakup of instructions among different op classes for the three parts of the program.
 In the assignment report, provide the fragment of the generated assembly code that starts with the call to m5_dump_reset_stats() and ends m5_dump_reset_stats(), and has the main daxpy loop in between.

-        3. **Examine CPU types**
+        3. **Examine CPU types (ARM)**

             There are several different types of CPUs that gem5 supports: atomic, timing, out-of-order, inorder and kvm.
 Let's talk about the timing and the inorder cpus.
 The timing CPU (also known as SimpleTimingCPU) executes each arithmetic instruction in a single cycle, but requires multiple cycles for memory accesses.
 Also, it is not pipelined.
 So only a single instruction is being worked upon at any time.
 The inorder cpu (also known as Minor) executes instructions in a pipelined fashion.
 It has the following pipe stages: fetch1, fetch2, decode and execute.

             Take a look at the file MinorCPU.py.
 In the definition of MinorFU, the class for functional units, we define two quantities opLat and issueLat.
 From the comments provided in the file, understand how these two parameters are to be used.
 Also note the different functional units that are instantiated as defined in class MinorDefaultFUPool.

             Assume that the issueLat and the opLat of the FloatSimdFU can vary from 1 to 6 cycles and that they always sum to 7 cycles.
 For each decrease in the opLat, we need to pay with a unit increase in issueLat.
 Which design of the FloatSimd functional unit would you prefer?
-Provide statistical evidence obtained through simulations of the annotated portion of the code for daxpy.
+Provide statistical evidence obtained through simulations of the unannotated daxpy.
+For these experiments, please use the pre-compiled arm binary for daxpy that's provided at `/home/yara/mithuna2/gem5-Fall2022/daxpy-armv7-binary`.
+(For all parts of the homework that use the ARM ISA, we are unable to cross-compile on ECN's x86 machines.
+As such, you **must** use precompiled binaries.)

             If you wish - you can use the following new configuration file that provides an example of how to extend the MinorCPU with options for op/issue latency.
+Other students have reportedly used other approaches instead of inheritance.
+Some have reported that they successfully copied the files and modified the copies.
+As long as you can (1) implement a new kind of CPU, and (2) implement the opLat/issueLat varying in the new CPU, you will have met the requirements.
+You are not bound to a specific method.

             ```python
             # -*- coding: utf-8 -*-